The Members of

 INDUSTRY STRUCTURE AND OPPORTUNITIES

-The company operates in various developed and emerging markets across the world as aresult general global economic and political conditions can affect the business of thecompany similarly as the company is a generic pharmaceutical player operating indifferent countries across the globe there are large number of players in the marketultimately resulting in cut throat competition.
-This competition constantly puts thepressure on the prices of the generic products which company charges to the customers.During the past few years industry has witnessed various changes.
-A few other concerns areregulatory risk growth risk litigation risk inflation which ultimately affect thebusiness and volume of the products of the company.
-The recent amendment was in DPCOpolicy which had number of drug formulations with an increase in price control.
-The otherremaining formulations will be soon under the price control under new DPCO that will alsopose challenges for pharma companies in the near future.
+The company is a generic pharmaceutical player operating in different countries acrossthe globe; there are large numbers of players in the market ultimately resulting in cutthroat competition.
+This competition and also the increasing input cost constantly putspressure on the prices of the generic products which company charges to the customers.During the past few years industry has witnessed various changes.
+A few other concerns areregulatory risk growth risk litigation risk inflation which ultimately affects thebusiness and volume of the products of the company.

 OCCUPATIONAL HEALTH & SAFETY (OH&S)